 My advice to anyone considering doing Street Child’s Teacher Training Programme would be to go for it.
 For me it was an eye-opening experience.
 I grew more attached to Sierra Leone and it’s friendly people than I imagined.
 I learned more than I taught.
 I have fond memories of walking through the busy town centre of Makeni, noisy at all hours of the day, children shouting and waving whenever they saw us, overwhelmed on my first day and quite at home 14 days later.
 And, now, if I see a laughably small European cockroach or spider, I can deal with it myself.

-If you’re a teacher, and interested in joining us on the Teacher Training Programme in Sierra Leone or Liberia, get in touch and we’ll get in touch with more information.
+If you’re a teacher, and interested in joining us on the Teacher Training Programme in Sierra Leone or Liberia, follow the link above or get in touch and we’ll send you your Information Pack.